naviserver-project/naviserver/README.md

 # WHAT IS THIS?

-This is the source distribution of NaviServer, a versatile multiprotocol (HTTP(S) et al) server written in C/Tcl.
-It can be easily extended in either language to create interesting websites and services.
+This is the source distribution of **NaviServer**, a versatile multiprotocol (HTTP(S), etc.) server written in C/Tcl.
+It is designed to be easily extended in either language, allowing you to build innovative and scalable websites and services.

 ## Contents